top of page

 Mixing cob often happens barefoot, dancing on tarps with friends.
 It’s a full-body practice—one that connects you with the land, with community, and with yourself.

-In this video you will see how we are making a cob mixture perfect for any natural building technique:
+In this video, you will see how we are making a cob mixture perfect for any natural building technique:

 2. Making Earthen Bricks (Adobe)